-On the day of moving in a check in inventory will be conducted by an independent inventory clerk and it is Meter readings will be taken as well as a full inventory of the condition of the property and any furnishings it may your security deposit back in full at the end of the tenancy.
+On the day of moving in a check in inventory will be conducted by an independent inventory clerk and it is advisable to also be around if possible.
+Meter readings will be taken as well as a full inventory of the condition of the property and any furnishings it may contain.
+This is essential for receiving your security deposit back in full at the end of the tenancy.
 You will receive a full report a couple of days after the inventory and have 7 working days in which to raise or query any points not